cefnoram/siger/sop-10.rst

 Scheduled & Emailed Reports
 ===========================
 Save time and money by optimizing your Help Desk and Asset Management operations by regularly monitoring key metrics.
-Schedule and e-mail reports automatically to keep you and your management up to date on the latest trends in your business.
+Schedule and email reports automatically to keep you and your management up to date on the latest trends in your business.
 Based on the industry leading Crystal Reports reporting tool, you get the sophistication and flexibility you need to keep track of key performance and capacity data.

 Dashboards & Analytics
 ======================